 Owsley graduated from the University of Virginia in 1993 with a Bachelor of Arts in Cultural Anthropology.
 He lives in San Francisco with his wife and their three children.

-Anne is producer/director of the original web series Music Makes A City NOW, and producer of Serenade for Haiti (Serenad pou Ayiti).
-She has worked on critically acclaimed and award-winning documentary films and television programs since getting her start on PBS’s History of Rock and Roll as a production assistant.
-She co-produced and edited Music Makes A City, (Directed by Owsley Brown III and Jerome Hiler, 2010), and produced the TV version for PBS broadcast 2014-2018.
-She served as editor on Monumental: David Brower’s Fight for Wild America (directed by Kelly Duane, 2004), What Do You Believe? and Daughters and Sons: Preventing Child Trafficking in the Golden Triangle (Directed by Sarah Feinbloom, 2003; 2005), and Devil’s Teeth (Directed by Roger Teich, 2004).
-Anne produced promos for four seasons (2005-2009) of the ITVS documentary series Independent Lens, and was associate producer on Robert Townsend’s Behind Closed Doors (Showtime,1999).
+Anne is a documentary filmmaker based in San Francisco whose recent work focuses on music and community.
+She is director/producer of Symphony for Nature (PBS, 2018) and is co-directing the upcoming feature documentary River City Drumbeat, currently in production.
+Anne is producer of the feature-length Serenade for Haiti (Serenad pou Ayiti), currently on a festival run (World Premiere, DOCNYC 2016), director/producer of the web series Music Makes A City Now (YouTube/PBS.org), and co-producer and editor of the original feature documentary Music Makes A City, (Directed by Owsley Brown III and Jerome Hiler, 2010).
+Music Makes A City was awarded Britain’s Gramophone Award for Best DVD Documentary, and had its U.S. television broadcast premiere on PBS stations nationwide.
+Her work on critically acclaimed and award-winning documentary films includes serving as editor on Monumental: David Brower’s Fight for Wild America (directed by Kelly Duane, 2004), What Do You Believe? and Daughters and Sons: Preventing Child Trafficking in the Golden Triangle (Directed by Sarah Feinbloom, 2003; 2005), and Devil’s Teeth (Directed by Roger Teich, 2004).
+Anne also produced promos for four seasons (2005-2009) of the ITVS documentary series Independent Lens, and was associate producer on Robert Townsend’s Behind Closed Doors (Showtime,1999).

 Anne earned her masters in documentary film and video production from Stanford University in 1995, where she directed the award-winning shorts Interlove Story and Body of Tradition, Yahoo!
 Jerry and Dave’s Excellent Venture (1997), and Becoming Stanford (1999).
 Anne holds a bachelor of arts in Middle Eastern Studies from the University of California at Berkeley, 1990.